kreativeai/Cryptocurrency-Trading-Bot/README.md

 (2) Convert it to the sequences using the last 100 hours prices with some technical analysis indicators

-(3) Feed the sequences into the LSTM model
+(3) Pass the sequences into the LSTM model

 (4) Predict the future prices for the next two hours